cvc5/cvc5/INSTALL.md

 The unit tests are not built by default.

-To configure CVC4 with unit tests, assertions must be enabled, and building a non-static binary must be configured.
+Note that CVC4 can only be configured with unit tests in non-static builds with assertions enabled.

     make units                            # build and run all unit tests make <unit_test>                      # build test/unit/<subdir>/<unit_test>.<ext>